-When shifting up into thumbposition, as a general rule, it is useful to get the thumb up onto the fingerboard before the shift, as this separation of the two tasks (first placing the thumb up on fingerboard, then doing the shift) allows our brain to occupy itself with one thing at a time.
+When shifting up into thumbposition, as a general rule, it is useful to get the thumb up onto the fingerboard before the shift, as the separation of our two tasks (first placing the thumb up on the fingerboard, then doing the shift) allows our brain to occupy itself with one thing at a time.
 The arrow indicates (approximately) when to bring the thumb up:

 This subject is dealt with in detail on the Shifting up into Thumbposition page.

-Likewise, the reverse process is equally necessary: when shifting down from Thumbposition back into the Neck and Intermediate regions we need to be able to comfortably remove the thumb from its position on top of the fingerboard and place it behind the cello neck.
-But, unlike for our shifts up into thumbposition, for our shifts down out of thumbposition we cannot normally prepare the new position of the thumb because the thumb cannot be placed behind the cello neck until we are already down at least as far as the Intermediate region.
-Fortunately, this inability to prepare the thumb’s new position behind the cello neck in downward shifts is not a problem because these normally feel more natural and easy than shifts up into thumbposition.
+Likewise, the reverse process is equally necessary: when shifting down from thumbposition back into the neck and intermediate regions we need to be able to comfortably remove the thumb from its position on top of the fingerboard and place it behind the cello neck.
+But, unlike for our shifts up into thumbposition, for our shifts down out of thumbposition we cannot normally prepare the new position of the thumb because the thumb cannot be placed behind the cello neck until we are already down at least as far as the intermediate region.
+Fortunately, this inability to prepare the thumb’s new position behind the cello neck in downward shifts is not a problem because downward shifts to the neck region normally feel more natural and easy than upwards shifts into thumbposition.
 When we come down, it is as though we were coming home or “back to earth”.

 But before working on thumb placement and removal in shifts, it is a good idea to work on this skill in its most basic, simple form: without any shifting.
 Like this, we can concentrate exclusively on what our thumb is doing, without having to think about any changes of position.
 Here below is some practice material to work on this skill.

 Moving The Thumb On and Off the Fingerboard in the Neck and Intermediate Regions: No Shifting: REPERTOIRE EXCERPTS

 A RARE CURIOSITY: PLACING THUMB UNDER FINGERBOARD IN THE THUMB REGION